sheredom/hashmap.h/README.md

 This code was almost entirely written by the awesome [Pete Warden](https://twitter.com/petewarden), based on a now defunct [blog post](https://web.archive.org/web/20160329102146/http://elliottback.com/wp/hashmap-implementation-in-c/) by Elliott Back.
-The author has applied the following further changes:
+The authors have applied the following further changes:

 - Merged the .c / .h to create a single header (meaning easier integrations with external projects).